 When looking at body recomposition, you essentially want to lose fat, not muscle.
 However, many people fear a caloric deficit will result in muscle loss.

-We recommend those who are new to lifting, who are carrying extra fat, opt for a recomp as opposed to a cut.
+Those who are new to lifting and carrying extra fat should opt for a re-comp as opposed to a cut.

 A positive nitrogen balance is a primary objective when looking to add muscle mass.